ItsZeusBro/Hydra/README.md

         pythonv3:{
             //create your python based plugout for Hydra output evaluation (hydra's evalated JSON gets injested by
             //your Python as the keyword "output")
-            //this code block creates a python 3 file and imports the Hydra JSON output (called output) every chance Hydra gets for
+            //this code block creates a python 3 file and imports the Hydra JSON output (called output)
-            //immediate feedback.
+            //every chance Hydra gets for immediate feedback.
             //So do something with output.whatever in python }
       }
       plugin:{
         js6:{
             //create your javascript plugin here using Hydra plugin API.
-Pull in specific hydra functionality, push out your plugin to Hydra
+Pull in specific hydra functionality,
-        }
+            //push out your plugin to Hydra's pipeline with associated priority }
       }
       //Native Hydra Objects